-The following policies will apply to future streetscaping improvements in the King City Community Improvement Project Area:
+The following policies will apply to future streetscapi improvements in the King City Community Improvement Project Area:

-- 1. Whether developer-initiated or Township-led, streetscaping improvements will be undertaken in a manner that is consistent with the public realm guidelines (Sections 4.2 and 5.0) in the King City Village Centre Urban Design Guidelines report (February 2006), or any subsequent design guidelines document or amendment thereto. - 2.
-Recognizing the limited width of the public rightof-way, it is recognized that the landscaping improvement grant contained in this Plan represents an important opportunity to enhance the quality of the streetscape.
-Applicants to the façade improvement program and any other incentive will be encouraged to implement landscaping improvements under the landscaping improvement grant and in accordance with the policies of this Plan. - 3.
-Development applications in the Community Improvement Project Area represent an important opportunity to enhance the streetscape as King City intensifies and evolves.
-The Township will work with developers to enhance the public realm in a manner that is consistent with the King City Village Centre

-- Urban Design Guidelines or any subsequent design guidelines. - 4.
-All maintenance to streetscapes, such as sidewalk repairs, will need to be undertaken in a manner that implements and advances the longterm public realm design strategy as described in the King City Village Centre Urban Design Guidelines or any subsequent design guidelines. - 5.
-The priorities for streetscape improvements in King City will include: - a.
-Demarcation of on-street parking; - b.
-Implementation of traffic calming elements on Keele Street and King Road, which may include bump-outs to define crossings and on-street parking, bollards, tree planting, etc.; - c.
-Implementation of a consistent sidewalk - d.
-Streetscape amenities, such as street furniture (benches, garbage receptacles) and streetscape lighting; and - e.
-Meeting with telecommunications/hydro utilities to discuss the feasibility of utility line burial to enhance aesthetics. - 6.
-It is recognized that King Road and Keele Street are Regional roads.
-The Township will work $\bigcap$ with York Region to implement and advance the policies of this Plan.
+- 1. Whether developer-initiated or Township-I streetscaping improvements will be undertak in a manner that is consistent with the public rea guidelines (Sections 4.2 and 5.0) in the King C Village Centre Urban Design Guidelines rep (February 2006), or any subsequent desi guidelines document or amendment thereto. - 2.
+Recognizing the limited width of the public rig of-way, it is recognized that the landscapi improvement grant contained in this P represents an important opportunity to enhan the quality of the streetscape.
+Applica to the façade improvement program a any other incentive will be encouraged implement landscaping improvements une the landscaping improvement grant and accordance with the policies of this Plan. - 3.
+Development applications in the Commun Improvement Project Area represent important opportunity to enhance streetscape as King City intensifies and evolv The Township will work with developers enhance the public realm in a manner that consistent with the King City Village Cen ing e nt Urban Design Guidelines or any subsequent design guidelines. crit 4.
+All maintenance to streetscapes, such as sidewalk repairs, will need to be undertaken in a ed, manner that implements and advances the longken term public realm design strategy as described alm in the King City Village Centre Urban Design City Guidelines or any subsequent design guidelines. ort 5.
+The priorities for streetscape improvements in ign King City will include: a.
+Demarcation of on-street parking; jht- b.
+Implementation of traffic calming elements ing on Keele Street and King Road, which may lan include bump-outs to define crossings and nce on-street parking, bollards, tree planting, nts etc.; and c.
+Implementation of a consistent sidewalk to treatment; der d.
+Streetscape amenities, such as street in furniture (benches, garbage receptacles) and streetscape lighting; and nity e.
+Meeting with telecommunications/hydro an utilities to discuss the feasibility of utility line the burial to enhance aesthetics. es.
+6. It is recognized that King Road and Keele Street to are Regional roads.
+The Township will work t is with York Region to implement and advance the itre policies of this Plan.